hillstoneLeo/rint-data-manager/collect-metadata/DVC_METADATA_SOLUTION.md

 **Features:**
 - Scans repository for all `.dvc` files
 - Uploads each `.dvc` file to the server
+- Uses DVC user identity when available, falls back to system user
-- Configurable server URL and user ID
+- Configurable server URL
-- Supports authentication tokens
+- No authentication required

 #### Alternative: `pre-push` hook
 **Location:** `.git/hooks/pre-push`